vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 I see some possible directions you could go to create a blog about programming.
 If you belive I found the best one, skip next several chapters and go the the **Static Site Generator**.
 If you want to know a bit more about my journey, just keep reading the whole article.

 ### Popular CMS like Wordpress or GHost
-That was actually where my jurney initialy begun.
-Use one of the popular CMS seemed like the right way to go to be able to start work on the content right away with configuration and development effort.
+This is where my jurney initialy begun.
+Use one of the popular CMS seemed like the right way to go.
+You deploy fast and can  to be able to start work on the content right away with configuration and development effort.

 But I was surprised a lot by the super-crazy pricing policy of these services.
 Wordpress.com costs around $400 a year, Ghost is even slighly more pricy.
 So to create an account directly in a branded CMS was not a way due to the very high price for a non-profit blog.